kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 http://lua-users.org/lists/lua-l/2009-05/msg00499.html

-I personally think that `package.path` should have included `?/init.lua`.
+I personally think that `package.path` should include `?/init.lua`.
 As it stantds, it's an inconsistent default, which works in some cases and not in others.

 But until that is fixed, I favor using both files - `init.lua` and `my-package.lua`.
 I don't think it's ideal, but I think it's the best compromise